InvictusEmployee/Pancake-Swap/README.md

 # Pancake-Swap
 # Disclaimer, Thanks to the contributor of pancake swap and uniswap project.
-Also this fork is the project the me and my team made, not a one person's effort.
-Shout out to all the contribution from a hardworking and dedicated team.
-This repo is just a fraction of what the complete project looks like, just to show you the prototype of our work.

 ## Purpose of this project